-This is not only due to COVID-19 FUD.
 I've been working remotely for the majority of my career, and successfully at that.
-Good processes and good people consistently prove that remote collaboration can be an objectively efficient and considerate way of getting things done, and done well.
+Good processes and good people prove that remote collaboration can be an objectively efficient and considerate way of getting things done, and done well.

-Specifics can and should change from one scenario to the next, but there are some underlying approaches that I've found to be universally effective, which should be obvious to most.
+There are some underlying approaches that I've found to be universally effective, which should be obvious to most.
 Namely, task transparency and accountability, branch-driven development, and the mantra of stop starting and start finishing.
 For this reason, task management tools and merge requests form the bulk of necessary communication.
-Video and IM tools then fill the gaps that these don't cover.
+Video/voice and IM tools then fill the gaps that these don't cover.
 Less overheads for you; more accountable productivity from me.

 I can provide examples of my work on request.
 I normally recommend a limited-risk trial period or a small parcel of work to see if I'm going to be a good fit.